 What does it mean?

 God wants to be known by us, and to be experienced by us.
 He formed us, according to complicated patterns, that can seem simple, if it is broken down into something our minds can comprehend: the way He did all of creation.
-It is mind boggling to imagine how infintely creative, how utterly dynamic, how minute and how vast, and how inexplicable all of the height and depth of creation is; and yet, when man has discovered a fragment of theory, it is logical and mathematical and for the genuises among us, almost comprehensible.
+It is mind boggling to imagine how infintely creative, how utterly dynamic, how minute and how vast, and how inexplicable all of the height and depth of creation is; and yet, when man has discovered a fragment of theory, it is logical and mathematical and for the genuises among us, or for the humbly spiritual, almost comprehensible.
 It is intricate and marvelous and phenomonenal, and a dozen other adjectives, but in some other ways, predictable and it all rests on laws and even sequences and frequencies.

 So it is with us.
 We are unique and wonderful in our uniqueness, and we know it.
 How many times have you heard someone express the notion that they know they were made to do this or that, that they are searching for that purpose or destiny, the place of fulfillment they were meant to know.
 The search is built into our very foundations.